gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 The starting point is a regular (non-HA) control plane.
 ETCD and most controllers are singletons and the Kube-APIserver might have been scaled up to several replicas.

 To get to an HA setup we need:
-- min 3 replicas of the API server
+- A minimum of 3 replicas of the API server
 - 3 replicas for ETCD (both main and events)
-- a second instance for each controller (e.g., controller manager, csi-driver, scheduler, etc.) that can take over in case of failure (active/passive).
+- A second instance for each controller (e.g., controller manager, csi-driver, scheduler, etc.) that can take over in case of failure (active / passive).

-Now, we have to ensure those pods get distributed over zones using the well-known patterns of podTopologySpreadConstraints, Affinities, and so on.
+After that, we have to ensure those pods get distributed over zones using the well-known patterns of podTopologySpreadConstraints, Affinities, and so on.

 ## kube-system Namespace